 / Practice Areas/ Spinal Cord Injuries

-Such injuries can sever or partially sever the spinal cord, fracture vertebrae that protrude into the spinal cord itself, injure peripheral nerves or damage neural pathways that relay nerve signals through the spinal cord.
-These types of injuries can vary in their severity and can result in complete recovery to partial recovery or paralysis.
 Additional symptoms such as pain or sensitivity to stimuli, muscle spasms, bowel and bladder problems, and sexual dysfunction may also develop.
-Spinal cord injury patients are also prone to developing secondary medical problems, such as bladder infections, lung infections and bedsores.
+Spinal cord injury patients are also prone to developing secondary medical problems, such as bladder infections, lung infections, and bedsores.
 Special equipment and accommodations may become necessary for day-to-day living.

-We believe that measuring the full impact of pain, injuries and disability on a person’s life and obtaining the maximum benefit for our clients can be accomplished only by possessing a thorough knowledge of both the legal and medical disciplines.
-Let an Indianapolis spinal cord injury lawyer and our team of professionals to work for you.
+We believe that measuring the full impact of pain, injuries, and disability on a person’s life and obtaining the maximum benefit for our clients can be accomplished only by possessing a thorough knowledge of both the legal and medical disciplines.

 Fill out the form below to receive a free and confidential initial consultation.